eliucid8/ECE350-midisynth/README.md

 ## Testing:
 Compile the desired assembly file using `asm.exe`, found in the `'Test Files/'` folder.
 Move the resulting `.mem` file to `Memory Files/`.
 Change the default `instr_file` and `FILE` fields in `Wrapper.v` and `Wrapper_tb.v`, respectively, to be the name of the assembly file (without the .s).
 Compile using `filelist.txt` as the control file, setting `Wrapper_tb` to be the top-level module.
 More info can be found in [in the Test Files folder](/Test%20Files/instructions.txt).
+If you will be modifying the assembly a lot, you you can modify `update_and_run.ps1` to automatically assemble and run your code.